muratk3n/thirdwave/en/README.md

 connecting to that in the audience also go through their own subconcious.
-George Lucas thought he was making a movie with allegories to Nazi Germany, Vietnam, Nixon, but he ended up making a movie about early Christians and Rome.
+George Lucas thought he was making a movie with allegories to Nazi Germany, Vietnam, Nixon, but he ended up making a movie about early Christians and Rome with *Star Wars*.
 TV show *Lost* looked like an existential drama, pondering the afterlife, or abt nothing at all with random people running around through a confusion-made-cool wizardry, but *Lost* is actually about humanity's hunter-gatherer experience, and ills of modernity.

 ---